Frequently Asked Questions (FAQs)

 Do I have coverage in my home country when I return home during the breaks between terms?

-The SHI Benefits Plan will pay for covered services in your home country at the Tier 2 level.
-You will need to pay in full and then request reimbursement from UnitedHealthcare Student Resources (UHCSR) within 90 days of the day of service.
-To request reimbursement, submit a bill and proof of your payment to the StudentResources address for claims submission listed on the back of your insurance card.
+- The SHI Benefits Plan will pay for covered services in your home country at the Tier 2 level.
+You will need to pay in full and then request reimbursement within 90 days of the day of service.
+To request reimbursement, submit a bill and proof of your payment to the HealthSmart Benefit Solutions address on the front of your member ID card.
 Valid proofs of payment include: a copy of front and back of a cancelled check; copy of credit card statement showing a charge for payment for services billed; verification of cash payments detailed on providers letterhead signed and faxed by provider to the address on your card.
 Please note that the travel assistance through UnitedHealthcare Global does not apply in your home country.